-2. Optimized Sampling for Index Tracking

-2.1 Index tracking by means of relative optimization
+2 Optimized Sampling for Index Tracking2.1 Index tracking by means of relative optimization

 A market index or benchmark can be replicated either fully (full replication) or approximately (sampling).
 In the case of full replication, the proportions of securities in the tracking portfolio are chosen to be the same as the weighting of the respective investments in the benchmark or target portfolio.
-Due to the associated costs, sampling, also known as partial replication, is often used in practice, where the tracking portfolio deviates from the target portfolio due to the lower number of securities included (Jiang/Perez, 2020).
+Due to the associated costs, sampling, also known as partial replication, is often used in practice, where the tracking portfolio deviates from the target portfolio due to the lower number of securities included (Jiang/Perez, 2020, p.
+2).
 These deviations should be minimized when replicating the target portfolio.
 In addition to heuristic methods, model-based procedures have also been developed for this purpose, which are based on an optimization approach and can be summarized under the generic term Optimized Sampling.
 In the context of optimized sampling, different methods of index tracking can be used.
-A good overview of related research on heuristic methods and optimization approaches can be found at Sant'Anna, Filomena, Guedes, and Borenstein (2017) and Mezali/Beasley (2014) In this study, relative optimization is considered first.
+A good overview of related research on heuristic methods and optimization approaches can be found at Sant' Anna et al. (2017, pp. 851-853) and Mezali/Beasley (2014, pp. 62-64.)
+In this study, relative optimization is considered first.

 Relative optimization is based on a given target portfolio (benchmark, reference index, etc.) whose return and risk are to be replicated as closely as possible by a tracking portfolio.
 It must be taken into account that the investment universes and restrictions of both portfolios can differ, i.e. that the tracking portfolio can also contain investments that are not in the target portfolio, or that not all investments of the target portfolio can be included in the tracking portfolio, or that weighting restrictions are formulated in the tracking portfolio.
-Unlike relative optimization in active portfolio management, where the difference between portfolio alpha and the residual risk weighted by the risk aversion parameter is maximized (neglecting the timing component), in index tracking the following characteristics of the tracking portfolio as closely as possible (Bruns and Meyer-Bullerdiek, 2020, and Poddig, Brinkmann and Seiler, 2005):
+Unlike relative optimization in active portfolio management, where the difference between portfolio alpha and the residual risk weighted by the risk aversion parameter is maximized (neglecting the timing component), in index tracking the following characteristics of the tracking portfolio can be intuitively identified in order to replicate the benchmark portfolio as closely as possible (Bruns/Meyer-Bullerdiek, 2020, p.
+151 and Poddig/Brink-mann/Seiler, 2005, p.
+215 and pp. 251-252):